Wyględów: Characteristics

-Location and administrative boundaries
+Location and boundaries

-Wygledów is a City Information System area located in Warsaw, Poland, within the north-western portion of the district of Mokotów, in the subregion of Upper Mokotów.
-To the north, its border is determined by the straight line stretched from the intersection of Banacha Street, and Żwirki i Wigury Street, and the intersection of the Batorego Street, and Boboli Street.
-To the east, its border is determined by Boboli Street, and Wołoska Street; to the south, its border is determined by Woronicza Street, and in the straight line coming from Miś Roundabout to the railway line no. 8, and follows the railway track to the western boundary.
-And to the west, the border is determined by Żwirki and Wigury Street.
+Wygledów is a City Information System area in Warsaw, located within the north-western portion of the Mokotów district.
+To the north, its border is determined by a line stretched between the intersection of Banacha Street and Żwirki i Wigury Street, and the intersection of the Batorego Street and Boboli Street; the east, by Boboli Street, and Wołoska Street; to the south, by Woronicza Street, and in the straight line between Miś Roundabout to the tracks of the railway line no. 8, and following the it to the western boundary; and to the west, by Żwirki and Wigury Street.

-It borders Filtry to the north, Old Mokotów, and Wierzbno to the east, Ksawerów to the south-east, Okęcie, and Służewiec to the south, and Rakowiec to the west.
-Its northern and western boundaries form the border of the district of Mokotów, bordering districts of Ochota to the north, and Włochy to the west.
+The neighbourhood borders Filtry to the north, Old Mokotów, and Wierzbno to the east, Ksawerów to the south-east, Okęcie, and Służewiec to the south, and Rakowiec to the west.
+Its northern and western boundaries form the border of Mokotów district with Ochota to the north, and Włochy to the west.